adz21c/Periturf/docs/Using.md

 You can test that your system under test interfacts with its environment by declaring verifications.
 A verification is made up of:
 - **Conditions** - Registered with the component defining an event of interest.
+  - Produces a feed of *condition instances* that indicate when the condition was met.
-- An **Expectation** - That defines a set of constraints that all must be met.
+- An **Expectation** - That defines a set of constraints that all must be met and evaluates it against the feed of *condition instances*.
 - **Constraints** - Defines an event that must happen to meet the expectation with optional additional restrictions.

 ```csharp